 Accountable / Named GP

 The Practice is required to allocate all patients a named accountable GP.
 This is an administrative exercise in order that patients can have a named responsible GP should they require them.
 Your named accountable GP will be the named Doctor you are registered with.
 If you wish to be told the name of your accountable GP, please ask at Reception when you are next in the Surgery.

 Please note: there is no need to telephone the Practice for this information.
 If you need input from a variety of health professionals, then you can discuss these with the named GP if you wish.
 Alternatively you can discuss these with any of the other Doctors.
 Those of you whom receive regular repeat medications will have your named GP printed on the white repeat medication slip.
 Having a named GP does not prevent you seeing any other Doctor in the Practice.
 Your named GP will not be available at all times and if your needs are urgent, you may need to discuss them with an alternative Doctor.

 We have a large car park with dedicated spaces for disabled drivers.
 The building is designed to be easily accessible to people in wheelchairs and we have a dedicated WC (including baby-changing facilities).
 For the benefit of those people who are hard of hearing, the public address system is fitted with an induction loop.
 Most of our ground floor door signs have a Braille identification panel.
 We are happy to allow guide dogs (but no other pets, please) into the building.

 We are a training practice for medical students and GP Registrars.
 We are also an accredited Training Practice for Nurses working towards a BSc Degree in Practice Nursing.

-The average pay for GPs working in Plas Ffynnon in the last financial year was £54,861 before tax and National Insurance.
-This is for 3 full time GPs, 4 part time GPs and 2 locum GPs who have worked in the practice for more than six months.
+The average pay for GPs working in Plas Ffynnon Medical Centre in the last financial year was £56,621 before tax and National Insurance.
+This is for 3 full time GPs, 4 part time GPs and 3 locum GPs who have worked in the practice for more than six months.